paritytech/parachains-integration-tests/README.md

 ### Assert
 Unlike _Query_ and _Rpc_ where their keys can be arbitrarily chosen to generate a new variable, _AssertOrCustom_ keys can only be set to two different values: `equal` and `custom`.
 - `equal`: it has a single attribute `args` which is expecting an array of two values to be `deepEqual()` compared.
 - `custom`: assertion cases can be endless, therefore they are diffucult to standarize. `custom` solves that issue providing the `path` argument.
 Its value should point to a file where the desired asserts are performed based on the provided `args`.
 It can not be any kind of file though, and it should export a specific function signature.
-To learn more about this files see [Custom]().
+To learn more about this files see [Custom](#custom).

-**Example**:
+Example:

 ```yaml
 settings: